 “My music is the spiritual expression of what I am — my faith, my knowledge, my being…When you begin to see the possibilities of music, you desire to do something really good for people, to help humanity free itself from its hangups…I want to speak to their souls.”

-Born September 23, 1926 in Hamlet, North Carolina, John Coltrane was always surrounded by music.
+John Coltrane was born on September 23, 1926, in Hamlet, North Carolina.
+He grew up surrounded by music.
 His father played several instruments sparking Coltrane’s study of E-flat horn and clarinet.
 Coltrane’s first exposure to jazz came through the records of Count Basie and Lester Young.
 By the age of 13, Coltrane had picked up the saxophone, and almost from the moment he first started playing, it was apparent he had a talent for it.
 While in high school, Coltrane’s musical influences shifted, and he switched to alto saxophone.
 He continued his musical training in Philadelphia at Granoff Studios and the Ornstein School of Music.
 He was called to military service during WWII, where he performed in the U.S. Navy Band in Hawaii.

 In 1967, Coltrane died from liver cancer at Huntington Hospital on Long Island on July 17, at the age of 40.
 His funeral was held four days later at St. Peter’s Lutheran Church in New York City.
 The service was opened by the Albert Ayler Quartet and closed by the Ornette Coleman Quartet.
 Coltrane is buried at Pinelawn Cemetery in Farmingdale, New York.